ychunhui/refarch-cognitive-analytics/docs/code.md

 ```
 ### Conversation bot
 For the conversation front end we are re-using the code approach of the conversation broker of the [Cognitive reference architecture implementation](https://github.com/ibm-cloud-architecture/refarch-cognitive-conversation-broker)
 The same approach, service and component are used to control the user interface and to call the back end.
 The service does an HTTP POST of the newly entered message.
+The server code is under `server/routes/features/conversation.js`

-### Customer component
+### Account component
-For the customer the component in client/app/customer folder use a service to call the nodejs / expressjs REST services as illustrated in the code below:
+When the user selects to access the account information, the routing is going to the account component in `client/app/account` folder use a service to call the nodejs / expressjs REST services as illustrated in the code below:

 ```javascript
 export class CustomerService {